joov/gremlin-demo/README.md

 Then you can start with `vagrant up`, ssh into the vbox (e.g. with putty) and start the docker-containers there (Login is `vagrant`/`vagrant`, directory is `/vagrant`, )

-If you are on linux or on Windows 10 you just can start with `docker-compose`.
+If you are on linux or on Windows 10 you just can install docker-compose natively and start with `docker-compose`.

 ## To start
 Just open http://localhost:8183 in your browser.
 In the screen press the `Search`-button